zabel-xyz/local-history/README.md

         "local-history.dateLocale":     // The locale to use when displaying date (e.g.: "fr-CH" or "en-GB" or ...)

         "local-history.path":     // Specify another location for .history folder (null: use workspaceFolder) This settings must be an abolute path.

-You can also start your path with:
+            You can start your path with:
             ${workspaceFolder}: current workspace folder
                 e.g. ${workspaceFolder}/.vscode to save in each workspace folder .vscode/.history
+            ${workspaceFolder: _index_}: specific workspace index
+                e.g. workspace folders A, B, C. But save always in A/.history => ${workspaceFolder: A}
-            ${workspaceFolder: 0}: first workspace folder
+            ${workspaceFolder: _name_}: specific workspace folder name
-                e.g. workspace folders A, B, C. But save always in A/.history "local-history.absolute": // Save absolute or relative path in local-history.path
+                e.g. workspace folders A, B, C. But save always in A/.history => ${workspaceFolder:AC}

+            Your can also use specific variable in path:
+            - %_variable_%: an environnement variable (e.g. %AppData%)
+            - ${env: _variable_}: an environnement variable
+            - ~: the home directory

+        "local-history.absolute": // Save absolute or relative path in local-history.path
             true:  (absolute) // <local-history.path>/.history/<absolutePath>
             false: (relative) // (default) <local-history.path>/.history/<workspaceFolder.basename>/<relativePath>